intel/afxdp-plugins-for-kubernetes/README.md

 - **BPF Library**
 	- To load and unload the XDP program onto the network device.
 	- TODO - link to install steps
+- **GCC Compiler**
+	- To compile the C code used to call on the BPF Library.
+	- Install on Ubuntu `apt install build-essential`
+- **Binutils**
+	- Used in archiving of C code object file.
+	- Install on Ubuntu `apt install binutils`

 ### Development
 The following static analysis, linting and formatting tools are not required for building and deploying, but are built into some of the Make targets and enforced by CI.
 It is recommended to have these installed on your development system.